torvalds/linux/Documentation/arch/arc/arc.rst

 ################################################

-ARC processors are highly configurable and several configurable options are supported in Linux.
+ARC processors are highly configurable and several configurable options are supported in GNU/Linux.
 Some options are transparent to software (i.e cache geometries, some can be detected at runtime and configured and used accordingly, while some need to be explicitly selected or configured in the kernel's configuration utility (AKA "make menuconfig").

-However not all configurable options are supported when an ARC processor is to run Linux.
+However not all configurable options are supported when an ARC processor is to run GNU/Linux.
 SoC design teams should refer to "Appendix E:
-Configuration for ARC Linux" in the ARC HS Databook for configurability guidelines.
+Configuration for ARC GNU/Linux" in the ARC HS Databook for configurability guidelines.

 Following these guidelines and selecting valid configuration options up front is critical to help prevent any unwanted issues during SoC bringup and software development in general.

-Building the Linux kernel for ARC processors
+Building the GNU/Linux kernel for ARC processors
 ############################################

 The process of kernel building for ARC processors is the same as for any other